 People of all ages and all walks of life seek meaningful experiences for many reasons: a longing to reconnect to the Big Questions in life, as a response to dramatic life changes (grief, loss, milestone celebrations, overcoming adversity), or simply out of genuine curiosity and devotion.

-Here are four ways to consider planning your spirit-nourishing trip or a spiritual awakening vacation.
+Here are 4 ways to consider planning your spirit-nourishing trip or a spiritual awakening vacation.

 It’s a wonderful way to connect with the history and cultural context of people in religious history, and to connect with the real stories of spiritual figures.